reasonml/reason/editorSupport/emacs/README.md

 #### Auto-format before saving

-If you have reasonfmt installed, you can add this to your `.emacs` file to enable
+If you have refmt installed, you can add this to your `.emacs` file to enable
 auto-format:
 ```
 (add-hook 'reason-mode-hook (lambda ()
-          (add-hook 'before-save-hook 'reasonfmt-before-save)))
+          (add-hook 'before-save-hook 'refmt-before-save)))
 ```

 ### Tests via ERT